pubnub/pubnub-mcp-server/resources/sdk_docs/go_presence.md

 ```

 Parameters:
+- UUID
+  - Type: string
+  - Default: n/a
-- UUID (Type: string, required): UUID to query.
-If omitted, uses the current PubNub instance UUID.
+  - UUID to query.
+- QueryParam
+  - Type: map[string]string
+  - Default: nil
-- QueryParam (Type: map[string]string, default: nil): Custom query string parameters.
+  - Extra query string parameters.

 ### Sample code

-#### Get a list of channels a UUID is subscribed to
+Get a list of channels a UUID is subscribed to
 ```
 1

 ```

-### Rest response from server
+### REST response

+- Channels
+  - Type: []string
-- Channels (Type: []string): Channels where the UUID is present.
+  - Channels where the UUID is present.

 ### Other examples

-If UUID is omitted, the current instance UUID is used.
+Omit UUID to use the current PubNub instance UUID
 ```
 1

 ```

 ## User state

-##### Requires Presence

-Clients can set dynamic custom state (for example, score or location) for users per channel while subscribed.
+Clients can set dynamic custom state (for example, score, game state, location) per channel while subscribed.
 State is not persisted and is lost on disconnect.
-See Presence State.
+See Presence State for details.

 ### Method(s)